At what age may I enroll in the course?

 How do I get started?

-The student may be 14 years, 10 months, but you must be 15 years old to get the learner’s permit.
+The student must be 15 years old prior to completing our course.

 Once you have successfully completed the course you will be mailed a certificate of completion.
 You will need to hold onto the certificate until the learner’s permit has expired.
 You will take the certificate of completion and the driving log to the MVD where you will be required to take a behind the wheel test.
 Please plan ahead - check with your local MVD office.
 Some only administer driving exams on certain days.
 Other MVD’s require that you make an appointment several weeks in advance.
 You will hold the provisional license for one year.
 After this you get a regular license.

-In the packet you will receive a textbook, answer sheets, detailed instructions, a course syllabus, a list of driving maneuvers that should be practiced and mastered, topics for the required essay on DWI prevention, pamphlet explaining the graduated driver’s license/driving log, learner’s permit form, a list of documents the MVD will accept as proof of residency, and organ donation information.
+In the packet, you will receive a textbook, answer sheets, detailed instructions, a course syllabus, a list of driving maneuvers that should be practiced and mastered, topics for the essay, a pamphlet explaining the graduated driver's license/driving log, parent-teen agreement, facts and statistics on teen drivers, and a list of documents the MVD will accept as proof of residency.

 The parents should familiarize themselves with all the instructions, topics for the essay, due dates, provide behind the wheel training and keeping the student on task.
 Since the parent knows the student best, it is the parent’s responsibility to determine when the student is ready to get the instructional permit.